Helena’s Asia Story

 I translated Helena’s writing with the help of DeepL, adding paragraph breaks for readability.
 The original text is in the German language version of this blog post.

-More stories about the trek to Central Asia are shared in Letters to Tashkent, which includes many contemporary letters from 1880-1881.
+More stories about the trek to Central Asia are shared in Letters to Tashkent.
+An overview of all 5 wagon trains and its casualties is shared in Asia trek deaths 1880-1884.
 Walter Ratliff does a marvellous job of bringing the trek to life in his book, Pilgrims on the Silk Road.

 The Mennonite Heritage Archives of Bethel College in North Newton, Kansas, preserved Helena’s trek story and kindly shared it with me.
 Her account of the strong faith and community fellowship during her arduous adventures is one that will stay with me.
 I hope that you find it inspiring as well.
 Thank you, Helena.